Ask your plant question

 • Select a site in full sun

-• Add fertile organic soil to your ground
+• Mix in fertile organic soil to your soil

 • Prepare a raised bed 12+ inches higher